 Location will cost you

 Just as housing costs rise in major cities the closer you get to the downtown areas or any of the city’s other major attractions, college costs increase as you start approaching the northeast or the west coast.
-According The College Board, Tuition, Fees, and Room and Board averaged $56,330 private institutions in New England while the Midwest “only” averaged $42,370.
-That adds up to $50,000 over four years.
+According Integrated Postsecondary Education Data System (IPEDS), Tuition, Fees, and Room and Board averaged $58,757 private institutions in New England while the Southeast states “only” averaged $42,655.
+That adds up to $60,000 over four years-could be the nice start to covering the cost of grad school.

 Furthermore, since the demand for colleges in New England is high, schools in the area have less incentive to provide merit aid.
 If you really think the only schools worth attending are in the northeast, be prepared to pay for the geography.